 The United States Open Championship is an annual tennis event held at Flushing Meadows, New York for two weeks at the end of August and beginning of September.
-Next year’s event begins on August 31, 2009.
+This year's event begins on August 31, 2009.
 It offers the largest prize money of any of the four Grand Slam tennis tournaments.
 Players from around the world gather to compete over a total of $19 million dollars in prize money, including a one million dollar prize for first place in men's or women's singles.
 The competitions include men's and women's singles, men's and women's doubles, and mixed doubles.
 Tickets can be hard to find but Coast to Coast has all the best tickets to all US Open Tennis dates.
 Get yours now and be there in person to see all the action live in the 2009 US Open!

 The US Open was started in 1881 by the United States Tennis Association.
 It was held at the West Side Tennis Club in Forest Hills, Queens, New York.
 This tournament began as an amateur exhibition and was called the US National Championships.
 In 1881 the only event was men's singles.
 Shortly thereafter, men's doubles was added.
 A separate tournament was started in 1887 for women at the Philadelphia Cricket Club.
 In 1968 the men's and women's tennis tournaments were combined, opened to professionals, and renamed the US Open.
 This championship soon grew to be one of the largest tennis tournaments in the world, rivaled only by Wimbledon, and it is still growing.
 In 2004 the US Open Tennis Series was formed.
 This combined 10 tournaments held in the United States to create a cohesive tennis season after Wimbledon that lasts until the US Open.